DaintyJet/Making-Dos-DDoS-Metasploit-Module-Vulnserver/README.md

 ```
 ### DDoS

-This module is meant to create a certain number of connections to the vulnserver and this number is defined by the user.
-This is done to clog the vchat vulnserver and prevent other *normal* users from connecting.
-We do not use the **Msf::Exploit::Remote::Tcp** Mixin because the **connect** function it provides will timeout the connection.
-We use Ruby's *socket* library to get the same functionality while also defining a *RPORT* and *RHOST* datastore option to use the same conventions as modules that use the **Msf::Exploit::Remote::Tcp** Mixin.
+This module is meant to create a number of connections to the vulnserver and which is defined by the user.
+This is done to clog the vchat server and prevent other *normal* users from connecting.
+We do not use the **Msf::Exploit::Remote::Tcp** mixin because the **connect** function it provides will timeout the connection after a period of time.
+We use Ruby's *socket* library to get the same functionality while also defining a *RPORT* and *RHOST* datastore option to use the same conventions as modules that use the **Msf::Exploit::Remote::Tcp** mixin.

 This results in the following Module:
 ```ruby